paularmstrong/onerepo/docs/src/content/docs/api/index.md

 ### Graph

 The oneRepo Graph is a representation of the entire repository’s [`Workspaces`](#workspace) and how they depend upon each other.
-Most commonly, you will want to use the graph to get lists of Workspaces that either depend on some input or are dependencies thereof:
+Most commonly, you will want to use the Graph to get lists of Workspaces that either depend on some input or are dependencies thereof:

 ```ts
 const workspacesToCheck = graph.affected('tacos');